UIUC-CS598HDA/UIUC-CS598HDA.github.io/syllabus.md

 * After the presentation, lead a conversation about the papers, covering topics much like those that would be covered in a paper review and the discussion panel.
 Integrate themes from student commentaries to spark discussion.

 ## Research project
 * The research project is one of the highlights of the course.
-The goal is for students to pick and execute on a data-driven research project in health domain that, by the end of the semester (mid May), would be publishable as a short paper in a top quality workshop like [NIPS](https://nips.cc/Conferences/2017), and when expanded to a full paper would be publishable in a top-quality conference.
+The goal is for students to pick and execute on a data-driven research project in health domain that, by the end of the semester (mid May), would be publishable as a short paper in a top quality workshop like [NeurIPS ML4H: Machine Learning for Health](https://ml4health.github.io/2018/), and when expanded to a full paper would be publishable in a top-quality conference.
 * We recommend you work in groups of 2-3.
 Larger or smaller groups should discuss with the instructor first.
 * Projects must satisfy three requirements:
   * address a real, health/clinical problem in a particular domain